itssamuelrowe/binarystars/content/constructors-how-your-objects-are-initialized/understanding-this-keyword.md

 represents the instance within which the instance member is contained.

-To refer to the instance in an instance method, use the this keyword where you normally would refer to an object’s reference through a variable.
+To refer to the instance in an instance method, use the this keyword where you normally would refer to an object's reference through a variable.
 You can use the `this` keyword as a reference anyway you please.
 In other words, the `this` keyword refers to the current object, and you can use it anywhere a reference to an object might appear.